The Card Player

 The Card Player (Italian: Il cartaio) is a 2004 giallo film directed by Dario Argento.
 The film stars Stefania Rocca and Liam Cunningham and is Argento's second giallo feature of the decade (following Sleepless).

 The film features a brief role by Fiore Argento, the director's eldest daughter.
-She had previously appeared in her father's films Phenomena and Demons.
+She had previously appeared in her father's film Phenomena.

 Plot

-The film centers around a serial killer known as "The Card Player", who is kidnapping young women in Rome.
+A serial killer known as the Card Player is kidnapping young women in Rome.
 Using a webcam set-up, the killer challenges the police by forcing them to play hands of Internet poker.
 If the police lose, the kidnapped victim is tortured and murdered on-screen.
-When a British tourist is among the girls murdered, policeman John Brennan (Cunningham) is assigned the case and quickly teams up with Italian detective Anna Mari (Rocca).
-The duo have their work cut out for them when the Police Chief's daughter (Argento) becomes the killer's latest kidnapping victim.
+When a British tourist is among the girls murdered, Irish policeman John Brennan (Cunningham) is assigned the case and quickly teams up with Italian detective Anna Mari (Rocca).
+Nothing links the victims except for seeds found on their corpses.